 Reviews the concepts of pointers and structures in the 'C' language.
 Introduces the concept of object-oriented programming, in general, and C++, in particular.
 The various features of C++ as a business programming language, and as a superset of the "C" language, will be presented.
-Problems will be presented and solved both as a tool for learning C++ and as a means of learning the overall philosophy of object-oriented program-
+Problems will be presented and solved both as a tool for learning C++ and as a means of learning the overall philosophy of object-oriented programming.

-Prerequisite: CIS 166 with a grade of "C" or better or consent of instructor
+Prerequisite: CIS 166 with a grade of "C" or better or consent of instructor.

-CIS 270 Data Communications 4 hrs.
-Applications (3-2)
+CIS 270 Data Communications with 4 hrs.
+CICS Applications (3-2)

 Introduces Customer Information Control System (CICS) as a data communications operating system.
-Command level CIS will be used.
-Prerequisite: CIS 170, CIS 202 and either CIS 208 or CIS 210 with a grade of "C" or better or consent of instructor.
+Command level CICS will be used.
+Prerequisite: CIS 108 and CIS 170 with a grade of "C" or better or consent of instructor.

-CIS 280 Introduction to Data Base (3-0)
+CIS 280 Introduction to July 3 hrs.
+Data Base (3-0)